Changissnz/caricature_of_the_modern_American_savage/README.md

 merchant's state, but these nations will not be specifically named here.
-With commerce, the erection,propagation, and maintenance of supply chains comprise cause for the inevitable one equilibrium of few bosses and many workers, these workers in some cases even regarded as "slaves", an archaic viewpoint but one that is as relevant as the degree of servitude and bondage of worker by boss.
+With commerce, the erection,propagation, and maintenance of supply chains comprise cause for the inevitable one equilibrium of few bosses and many workers, these workers in some cases even regarded as "slaves", an archaic viewpoint but one that is as relevant as the existing degrees of servitude and bondage of worker by boss, and also of course, the mentality of belief in it.